History of horse riding in Kazakhstan

 For years now there has been solid evidence that the Kazakh people (specifically the people of Botai) were possibly the first to domesticate horses.
 Through much research and analysis of pottery and other artifacts dug up from the Kazakh soil, the world of history and science have decided that the Kazakh people from long ago were using horses to aid them with their day-to-day lives.

-So you may ask, “what does this have to do current times?” and I may answer that the history of the horse in Kazakhstan is seminal to the culture of the country.
+So you may ask, “what does this have to do current times?” and the answer is that the history of the horse in Kazakhstan is seminal to the culture of the country.
 While the people of Kazakhstan were riding horses thousands of years ago, horse riding remains an extremely popular sport in Kazakhstan today.

 There are plenty of different horse riding expeditions in Kazakhstan to suit the needs of all kinds of visitors.
 Horse riding journeys are offered in different packages; some may be just for a few hours in a park, others may last days or even more than a week.
 The price of these expeditions and tours may vary as well.
 While tourist-filled places may charge higher prices per hour for a horse, smaller scale places such as villages may charge significantly less, or may let visitors ride a horse for no cost.